winglang/wing/rfcs/sdk-resources.md

 When designing APIs for Wing, we try to follow these tenets (unless you know better ones):

+- **Focused on functional behavior**: our APIs are designed around the functional aspects that developers care about for building and testing their applications.
+Implementations of resources in the SDK are assumed to be scalable, highly-available, and fault tolerant by default, so that developers do not need to customize security policies or scaling configuration within their application code.
+Operational aspects of resources should not leak into the core API surface area, except when they are essential to the functional behavior of the resource and the user's mental model.
+For example, while the timeout of a serverless function can be considered an operational detail, it is essential to the user's mental model of functions as an ephemeral, stateless resource that should not be used for long-running or stateful workloads.

 - **Meet developers where they are**: our APIs are based on the mental model of the user, and not the mental model of cloud service APIs, which are frequently designed against the constraints of the backend system and the fact that these APIs are used through network requests.
 It's okay to enable multiple ways to achieve the same thing, in order to make it more natural for users who come from different mental models.
 APIs should have sensible defaults, and should be easy to use correctly.